Top 5 Impressionist Museums in Paris for Art Lovers in 2025

 While the lilies are definitely the main reason to visit, there is more to see at l’Orangerie.
 On the lower levels, are paintings by Renoir and Picasso, and other less well-known impressionist painters.

-- Location: Jardin des Tuileries, Paris
+- Location: Jardin des Tuileries

-- Price: General admission €12.50
+- Price: €12.50

-- Musée de l’Orangerie Website
+- Website: Musée de l’Orangerie

-3. Musée Marmottan Monet – Largest Collection of Monet
+3. Musée Marmottan Monet – Largest Collection of Monet in Paris

 Another museum for Impressionism in Paris is the Musée Marmottan Monet in the 16th arrondissement.
 It’s a must for fellow Monet lovers!
 And the second largest museum in Paris for Impressionist art.